 Sara is married and lives with her husband, Justin, and two adorable dogs, Tiva and Bella.
 She works part-time as a waitress at her mom's restaurant, The Kitchen, and conducts the Open A's, a local adult string ensemble.

-Eliza Blankenship: Piano and Violin
+Eliza Blankenship: Violin

 Eliza Blankenship is currently a student at The University of Alabama at Birmingham where she is pursuing a Bachelor's degree in Early Childhood Education.
 Eliza is a teacher at the Mother's Day Out program at her church.
 She learned to play violin and piano as a former Scrollworks student.
 Eliza is passionate about educating her students about the joy of playing violin.
 Her students' love of learning and dedication to their instrument is the driving force in her teaching.